TheOneandOnlyRiVin/CSUN_CIT425/Lab Assignments/Lab Assignment 1.md

 1. Select the iso
 1. Set the memory to 4096 mb or higher & the processors to 8 or higher and then click next
 1. Set the Disk Size to 32GB or higher and then click next > finish
-1. Launch the VM
+1. Launch the VM and follow the installation instructions
-1. Click next > install now
-1. Select "Windows Server 2022 Standard Evaluation (Desktop Expirence)" and then click next
-1. Accept the EULA and then click next
-1. Select Custom, then click next on the next window
-1. Click finish and wait for it to finished installing

 ### Install and Configure Windows Server 2022 VM

 1. Download Windows Server 2022 (Evaluation edition) > [.iso](https://go.microsoft.com/fwlink/p/?LinkID=2195280&clcid=0x409&culture=en-us&country=US)
-1. Launch VirtualBox and create a new machine, selecting the .iso you downloaded
+1. Launch VirtualBox and create a new machine, selecting the .iso you downloaded and the following values:
-1. Check "skip unattended installation" and then click next
-1. Set the memory to 4096 mb or higher & the processors to 8 or higher and then click next
-1. Set the Disk Size to 32GB or higher and then click next > finish
+    - Skip Unattended Installation: check
+    - Memory: 4096 mb
+    - Processors: 8
+    - Disk Size: 32 gb
 1. Launch the VM
 1. Click next > install now
 1. Select "Windows Server 2022 Standard Evaluation (Desktop Expirence)" and then click next